Free mindful embroidery pattern

 Practice a whole host of embroidery stitches in eye-catching shades to make this mindful hoop designed by Liz Stiglets.

-Try 6 issues of Love Embroidery magazine for just £9.99| SAVE 77%
+Try 3 issues of Love Embroidery magazine for just £14

-Stitched on mustard yellow fabric this beautifully symmetrical pattern is the ideal way to relax after a long day.
+Stitched on mustard yellow fabric, this beautifully symmetrical pattern is the ideal way to relax after a long day.
 Designed with a folk-art style in mind, Liz Stiglets created this colourful pattern featuring a variety of stitch types.
 It is a wonderful chance to widen your stitch knowledge as this pattern uses some more unusual stitch types.
 We have lots of helpful guides for each stitch type below if there is one you have not tried before.

 Embroidery has been celebrated as a mood-boosting activity and can improve mental health.
-Taking on even a small amount of stitching per evening to unwind after work can have it's benefits.
-Plus once it is complete you can finish your hoop as you wish and you'll have a bright, bold design to hang in your home.
+Taking on even a small amount of stitching per evening to unwind after work can have its benefits.
+Plus, once it is complete, you can finish your hoop as you wish, and you'll have a bright, bold design to hang in your home.

 This mindful embroidery was designed by Liz Stiglets and first appeared in Love Embroidery issue 9.
 Looking for similar projects?
 Sign up for our newsletter to get weekly inspiration and free patterns!